Manuel Sánchez (economist)

 Manuel Sánchez (Monterrey, Nuevo León, July 27, 1950) is a Mexican economist with a wide-ranging professional career that includes positions in academics, banking, and central banking.
-He was nominated by President Felipe Calderón Hinojosa on April 23, 2009, as Deputy Governor and member of the Board of Governors at Banco de México, Mexico's central bank, for a term that ends on December 31, 2016.
+He was nominated by President Felipe Calderón Hinojosa on April 23, 2009, as Deputy Governor and member of the Board of Governors at Banco de México, Mexico's central bank, for a term that ended on December 31, 2016.
 His appointment was ratified by the Standing Commission of the Mexican Congress on May 27, 2009.

 Personal

 Manuel Sánchez is the son of Manuel Sánchez (1906–1996) and Josefina González (1916–2013) and is married to Rosina C. Flores, with whom he has three sons: Manuel (1989), Eduardo (1991), and Pablo (1995).

 Education

 Manuel Sánchez holds a master's degree and Ph.D. in economics from The University of Chicago (1983, 1985), where his doctoral thesis adviser was Robert E. Lucas Jr., and his thesis committee was composed of Robert E. Lucas Jr., Arnold Zellner, and Lars Peter Hansen.
 While at Chicago, he also studied with Gary S. Becker, Robert W. Fogel, James J. Heckman, Arnold C. Harberger, Sherwin Rosen, Sanford J. Grossman, Jacob A. Frenkel, and Michael L. Mussa.
 In addition, he was a research assistant for Arnold Zellner and teaching assistant for James J. Heckman.

 He holds a master's of science from the University of Missouri (1979) and received a bachelor's degree in economics with honors from the Monterrey Institute of Technology and Higher Education (ITESM), Monterrey campus (1976).

 Throughout his career, he has received numerous academic honors, among them the Earhart Foundation Scholarship (1983–1984), the Milton Friedman Fund and Special UU Scholarship (1983–1984), a scholarship from Mexico's National Council of Science and Technology (Conacyt)(1979–1983), and a scholarship from the University of Missouri (1977–1979).

 He was a PEW Teaching Fellow at The University of Chicago (1982–1983) and received the American Agricultural Economics Association Award for Professional Excellence (1980).
 He is also a member of the Honor Society of Agriculture Gamma Sigma Delta (1979).